 For a More Meaningful Holiday, Start Thinking Differently

-Enjoy this excerpt from my soon-to-be-released book A Minimalist Holiday.* Only a couple of days left to pre-order the e-book at a reduced price!
+Enjoy this excerpt from my latest book A Minimalist Holiday.*

 * This blog is reader-supported.
 If you purchase through my links, I may earn a small commission.

 Ask a different question